BloomTech-Labs/Revitalize-BE-graphQL/docs/Development.md

 ## 3️⃣ **Prisma** 💻

-Utilizing [Prisma ORM](https://www.prisma.io/) we can seamlessly interface with our database.
+Last but, not least we need to setup [Prisma ORM](https://www.prisma.io/).

 To get setup make sure you've installed prisma globally.

 - `yarn global add prisma` or `npm i -g prisma`

-Once done make sure you're in the root folder of the cloned repo and run the following commands.
+Once done make sure you're in the _root_ of the cloned repo and run the following commands.

 - `cd ./prisma`
 - `docker-compose up -d`